sabhiram/kitchen-sink/Readme.md

 I typically edit files I want to deploy to random linux servers on my laptop.
 While I am sure the vi hackers of the world are shaking their fists violently at this page, I tend to prefer a nice sublimey interface.

-So, enter kitchen-sink, for all your sinking needs.
+So, enter kitchen-sink, for all your sink-ing needs.

 ## Fetching and install